Session Management

 To end a session, use the revokeSession

 function.
-Just pass the session ID as a parameter.
+Just pass the session token as a parameter.

 Revoke Other Sessions